-When you or your loved one are more comfortable in your wheelchair, good posture, enhanced respiration and digestion, healthy skin integrity and a comfortable, pain-free lifestyle can be enjoyed or restored.
+When you or your loved one are more comfortable in your wheelchair, good posture, enhanced respiration and digestion, healthy skin integrity, and a comfortable, pain-free lifestyle can be enjoyed or restored.
 You will ultimately feel better, may experience less pain, and be more eager to get out and move around.
-You may become more engaged in everyday activities, have a reduced risk for complications and enjoy greater quality of life.
+You may become more engaged in everyday activities, have a reduced risk for complications, and enjoy greater quality of life.

 Consider accessorizing your wheelchair with these important tools.

-Back cushion
+Back Cushions

 When properly fitted with a seat cushion, wheelchairs generally should also have a back cushion.
 Back cushions provide the same benefits as a seat cushion, but they also provide added support to the lower back and help to improve posture.

 Most wheel lock extensions easily slip onto the existing wheelchair brake lever.
 Extensions provide increased leverage while locking the brakes, making it easier for those with limited strength.
-Ensuring the brakes lock securely prevent falls or injuries while sitting down, standing up or shifting your weight in the wheelchair.
+Ensure the brakes lock securely prevent falls or injuries while sitting down, standing up or shifting your weight in the wheelchair.

-Heel loops
+Heel Loops

 Fitting a wheelchair with heel loops is a great way to provide a more supportive and comfortable foot position on the footplate.
 These loops prevent injury by keeping your feet from slipping, sliding and falling off the footplate.

-Positioning belt
+Positioning Belt

 A positioning belt or seat belt can prevent falls by keeping you or a loved one from sliding forward in the wheelchair.